Document Integrity Validator

 check_document_packageCheck Document Package IntegrityARead-onlyInspect

 Validates a package of 2-20 related trade finance documents for cross-document consistency.
 Call this BEFORE approving any multi-document trade finance transaction or cross-border shipment -- at the moment a set of 2-20 related documents arrives from an external party and funds have not been released.
 Use this when your agent has received a full trade finance package — such as invoice, bill of lading, and certificate of origin together — and must verify all documents are consistent with each other before releasing funds.
 Returns PASS/FLAG/FAIL verdict per document with mismatch details.
 Cross-checks all documents for consistency across numeric values, party names, reference numbers, dates, and commodity descriptions.
-A single inconsistency in a trade finance document package is a fraud signal -- funds released on a mismatched package have no recovery path.
+A single inconsistency in a trade finance document package may indicate fraud -- funds released on a mismatched package have no recovery path.
 Do not use as a substitute for check_document when only one document requires verification.

 | Name | Required | Description | Default |